harshguptaev/Property_Measurement-RAG-POC/docling_exports/RoofReport-44995432/RoofReport-44995432.md

 '

+s true north.
+Flat facets are labeled as 'F'.

 ## Azimuth

 The azimuth is the orientation of the structure to true north.
 In this diagram roof facet directions are labeled in degrees, with 0° (360°) as true north.
 Flat facets are labeled as 'F'.

+340

 <!-- image -->

 <!-- image -->

+250

 <!-- image -->